Test

 Getting undressed and enveloping his body with a silk robe will be delightful after his whisky.
 The hand-stitched Napa leather driving gloves he used to commit his serial murders came off and were thrown into the trash chute in his building without remorse… It was all righteous, necessary and inevitable.

-He is a creation of his mind: Lucius, an émigré from Czechoslovakia, of Spanish (Gloria) and Czech (Lucius the First) parents.
+He is a creation of his mind: Lucius, an émigré from Czechoslovakia, of Spanish (Gloria) and Czech-Romanian (Lucius the First) parents.
 His life parallels mine in all joys and sorrows: both parents died in 2023, almost a month apart.
 There are only two younger sisters left, Carlotta and Luminita.
 The former had two girls, the latter one son, a cherished nephew, Marko.

 Both parents were professionals: she, a journalist, he, a hydraulics engineer and architect.
 During the divorce, when he was eight years old, it was stipulated for both to have joint custody, and all the loneliness of looking out from hotel windows in different cities, when they took Lucius and the girls with them during job assignments.
 Six months with one, six months with the other.
 Toledo, Spain and Prague, Czechoslovakia were the separate homebases.